Raraph84/Better-Voicemeeter-GUI-App/README.md

 ## Roadmap

-- Add names to outputs and allow changing names directly in the app.
 - Ability to show/hide inputs/outputs.
 - Ability to link inputs/outputs to Windows volume.
 - Ability to launch on startup